-ome of these spending plans, calling for more use technology firms.
-The problem was not for specific weapons, such as Patriot air for using new technology that other countries

-- among them the U.S., China, Russia, Israel, and Ukraine - were racing to develop.
+But in closed door meetings analysts doubted some of these spending plans, calling for more tailored strategies like scaling up emerging defense technology firms.
+The problem was not just that Europe relies on countries like the U.S. for specific weapons, such as Patriot air defense missiles, but also that it lacked a vision for using new technology that other countries - among them the U.S., China, Russia, Israel, and Ukraine - were racing to develop.
 The AI defense market is booming - in 2024 it was valued at \$4.956 billion, with growth projected at 30 percent by 2029, or \$18.558 billion.
 In the months preceding the MSC, powerful U.S. tech companies like Google dropped "do no harm" commitments that they would not use AI to develop bombs or surveillance.
 European companies, however, have mostly been absent from this acceleration toward automated war machines.